alljoyn/location/interfaces/org.alljoyn.locationservices/Geofence-v1.md

 ### Methods

-#### GeofenceGeofenceSubscribe(filter) -> (geofenceTracker)
+#### GeofenceSubscribe(filter) -> (geofenceTracker)

 |                       |                                             |
 |-----------------------|---------------------------------------------|

-Subscribe for events that occur when firstEntity and secondEntity are in geofence.
+Subscribe for events that occur when matching entities enter or leave the geofence.
-Events are only sent again if the geofence change is more than deltaGeofence (measured in cm) This method returns a tracker.
+Events are sent only once if an entity enters or leaves the geofence.
+This method returns a tracker.
 If a tracker exists that matches the filter it is returned, otherwise a new tracker object is created.